Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with general nonlinearity. The case .

 \begin{rem} In particular, the above Theorem applies to bounded solutions to \eqref{probleme}.
 Indeed, bounded solutions to \eqref{probleme} also have bounded gradient (see Corollary \ref{cor_gradient}). \end{rem}

+\begin{proof} The proof is inspired by the method developed by the authors and B. Sciunzi in their recent paper \cite{bfs} (see Section 4 therein).
+However, as noted in the Introduction, the case where $f(0) < 0$ is more involved, and we do indeed require a new proof to compensate for the absence of the strong maximum principle.
+It is the non-zero Neumann boundary condition that allows us to circumvent this problem and prove the desired monotonicity result.
+The fact that we must also deal with the overdetermined Neumann condition requires us to control $u$ and all its first derivatives, which calls for a different (and more refined) proof from that the one originally devised in \cite{bfs} (see, in particular, Theorem \ref{estimé_c_1}, Proposition \ref{prop0.1} and Lemma \ref{extension_C_1-cylinder} in the Appendix).

-\begin{proof} The proof is inspired by those in our recent paper \cite{bfs} (see Section 4 therein). \\ Thanks to the translation invariance of problem \eqref{probleme}, we may and do suppose that $\disp\inf_{\rnu} g=0$.
+Thanks to the translation invariance of problem \eqref{probleme}, we may and do suppose that $\disp\inf_{\rnu} g=0$.
 Moreover, by the assumption on $\nabla u$, it is immediate to see that $u$ is bounded and uniformly continuous on any finite strip $\Omega \cap \{x_{N}<R\}$, $ R>0$.

 Therefore, as in \cite{bfs}, we can use a variant of the moving planes method {\textit {suitably adapted to the geometry of the epigraph}}.
 To this end, let us recall the notations used in \cite{bfs}.